Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Entanglement entropy across the cosmological horizon

 \section{Entanglement entropy across the cosmological horizon}

 When the universe expands, we can see only the inside of the cosmological horizon because the outside is causally disconnected.
 Due to this reason, we call the inside and outside of the cosmological horizon a visible and invisible universe, respectively.
 In expanding universes, the cosmological horizon usually grows up with time.
-Although we cannot get any information classically from the invisible universe, it is not the case for quantum theory.
-Since quantum entanglement is nonlocal, there may exist nontrivial quantum correlation between two classically disconnected regions.
-Therefore, it would be interesting to study the quantum entanglement entropy between the visible and invisible universes by identifying the cosmological horizon with the entangling surface.
+Although we cannot get any classical information from the invisible universe, it is not the case for quantum theory.
+Since quantum entanglement is nonlocal, there still exist nontrivial quantum correlation between two causally disconnected regions.
+Therefore, it would be interesting to study the quantum entanglement between the visible and invisible universes by identifying the cosmological horizon with the entangling surface.